KarazinScalaUsersGroup/scala-course-2023-2024-autumn/README.md

 ```

 ## Remove .git
-In the clonned repo folder there is a hidden folder `.git`.
+In the clonned repository folder there is a hidden folder `.git`.
 Remove it.

 ## Initialize new repo
-For initializing a new repo run in the folder with the code
+For initializing a new repository run in the folder with the code
 ```shell
 git init
 ```